josephkongon/react-native-form-with-validations/README.md

 This library provides a set of customizable form components for React Native, making it easier to build forms with various types of input fields and validation rules.

+A powerful and flexible form library for React Native that simplifies form handling, validation, and state management.

+## Features

+- Easy form validation for React Native
+- Simple integration with existing projects
+- Support for various input types
+- Customizable form fields and validation rules
+- Works seamlessly with React Native hooks

 ## Installation

 ### Using npm